joelstr/knowit-embedded-academy/Electronics_and_HW_interfaces/Lab/ElectronicsLab.md

 ![Code](Images/code.png)

 ### Selecting resistors
 To start of, we need to get a voltage input to test with.
-We will connect two resistors between the 5V output and the A0 input (connected to ADC1) and the A0 input and GND.
+We will connect two resistors between the 5 V output and the A0 input (connected to ADC1) and the A0 input and GND.

 ![Resistors](Images/Resistors.png)

 Since 5V is to large for input to our processor we need to make a voltage divider to get a proper input.
-Select good values for R1 and R2 to get a voltage between 2 and 3 volts at A0.
-Since we only need the voltage, it is recommended to use resistors of at least 10k Ohm.
+Select good values for R1 and R2 to get a voltage between 2 and 3 V at A0.
+Since we only need the voltage, it is recommended to use resistors of at least 10 kΩ.
 If you would like to simluate your selection, [LTSpice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html) is a great free tool.

 If you have access to a multimeter you can also use this to measure that you got the expected value.